-REACH, a European Union Regulation (EC 1907/2006) on the Registration, Evaluation, Authorisation and Restriction of Chemicals, entered into force on June 1, 2007.
+REACH, the European Union Regulation (EC 1907/2006) on the Registration, Evaluation, Authorisation and Restriction of Chemicals, entered into force on June 1, 2007.

-To comply with the requirement of Article 33, Sharp has asked its suppliers for information on SVHC.
-To date, Sharp’s finding is as follows:
+To comply with this regulation, Sharp requests all of its suppliers to provide information on SVHCs.
+To date, Sharp’s findings are as follows: